The effect of gluon condensate on the entanglement entropy in a holographic model

 \section{Introduction}

-Quantum Chromodynamics(QCD) phase transition is an active research frontier of nuclear physics.
-Chiral symmetry of QCD is broken for finite quark mass and gradually restored with the increase of temperature.
-It is the so-called chiral phase transition.
-On the other hand, quarks are confined in hadrons at low temperature, while the quark-gluon plasma (QGP) forms with the deconfined quarks from the hadronic matter at high temperature.
-It is believed that the condensation of extended structures, such as gluon rings or vortices, is relevant to the understanding of the confinement process\cite{Houston:1979ia}.
-The relation between gluon condensate and deconfinement phase transition has been widely studied in various papers\cite{Wang:1989ag,Baldo:2003id,Brown:2006vn,Castorina:2007qv}.
+Quantum Chromodynamics (QCD) phase transition is a prominent research frontier in nuclear physics.
+The chiral symmetry in QCD is broken for finite quark masses and is gradually restored as temperature increases, leading to what is known as the chiral phase transition.
+Conversely, quarks are confined within hadrons at low temperatures, but at high temperatures, a quark-gluon plasma (QGP) forms, characterized by deconfined quarks from hadronic matter.
+It is believed that the condensation of extended structures, such as gluon rings or vortices, plays a crucial role in understanding the confinement process \cite{Houston:1979ia}.
+The relationship between gluon condensate and the deconfinement phase transition has been extensively studied in various papers \cite{Wang:1989ag,Baldo:2003id,Brown:2006vn,Castorina:2007qv}.